Algorithm with variable coefficients for computing matrix inverses: Convergence analysis

 \section{Convergence analysis}

-Throughout this section we assume that we work with real matrices and that the initial iteration is of the form $X_0=\alpha A^T$, where $\alpha\in\R$ is a suitable constant.
+Throughout this section, we assume that we work with real matrices and that the initial approximation is of the form $X_0=\alpha A^T$, where $0<\alpha<2/\|A\|_2^2$ is a suitable constant, and $A\in \R^{n\times n}$ is the invertible matrix whose inverse we want to find.
+In accordance with this, the fact that $A$ is invertible will not be explicitly stated in the results of this section.

 The main point is that the convergence analysis of our method can be treated in terms of the eigenvalues of the matrix $F_k$.
-Notice that for such a choice of $X_0$ the sequence $(F_k)_{k\in \mathbb{N}_0}$ consists of real and symmetric, implying that the eigenvalues of $F_k$ are real.
+Notice that for such a choice of $X_0$ the sequence $(F_k)_{k=0}^\infty$ consists of real and symmetric matrices, implying that the eigenvalues of $F_k$ are real.
 In our analysis we will consider the equivalent and simpler form of the method.
+Let us denote From \eqref{smena2} we get (see \cite[Theorem 1.1.6]{Horn}):